S-Bolt/theBlog/README.md

  Participate in the fun here: https://theblog-esgu.onrender.com/

 ## License
-This project is licesnsed under the MIT license.
+This project is licensed under the MIT license.